NHSDigital/integration-adaptor-nhais/INBOUND.md

 * NHAIS may provide a new NHS number
 * NHAIS never provides free text notes

+The following fields are OBSOLETE and not supported by the adaptor:

+* New RPP Mileage
+* New Blocked Route/Special District Marker
+* New Walking Units

 | GP Links Data Item                        | Amendment  | Erasable |
 |-------------------------------------------|------------|----------|
 | Existing GP Code                          | REQUIRED   | n/a      |